 44. Less is more in a small garden

 'In a small space, a few large features are better than many small ones.
 Two or three big pots will have much more impact and look far more stylish than a dozen ill-assorted smaller ones.
 One tree, if you can fit it in, is better than three shrubs of a middling size,' says gardening expert and TV personality Alan Titchmarsh.

-Alan says: 'Choose paving and other hard landscaping that match or complement each other.
+Alan also recommends: 'Choose paving and other hard landscaping that match or complement each other.
 This way, whatever else is going on in the garden, these will act as an anchor and provide a unifying theme.'

 So when you have slaved away creating a lovely outdoor space, make sure you take time to enjoy it.
-And to us, enjoying an outdoor space means plenty of alfreso eating and drinking.
+And to us, enjoying an outdoor space means plenty of al fresco eating and drinking in an outdoor kitchen space.
 We love this Ikea hack – creating a mini outdoor kitchen with just a kitchen trolley and a table top BBQ.
 This trolley is just £80 (£71 if you are an Ikea Family member).
-Store condiments and crockery underneath, and pop one of our picks of the best portable BBQs on top.
+Store condiments and crockery underneath and bon apetit.

-37. Add a summerhouse to a small garden
+48. Add a summer house to a small garden

-Summerhouses are not necessarily just for massive gardens – some are quite compact, as small as just five feet across.
+Summer houses and garden outbuildings are not necessarily just for massive spaces – some are quite compact, as small as just five feet across.
 This small garden ideas with a summer house is by Lights4fun; see B&Q for small summer houses to buy.
-For more inspiration, go to our feature on outbuildings and garden rooms to see more on adding one of these to your space.

 And by monochrome we don't mean black or white; washing your entire small garden in a deep, vibrant colour will create a jewel-box effect that's very attractive, and it'll distract from the small size of your garden.
 This small garden idea is by Chaplins Furniture.

 50. Don't be afraid to decorate a small garden table